solomon-b/HowardLang/README.md

 # Howard Lang

 A pure interpreted lambda calculus with Algebraic and Recursive Types.
+Implemented with recursion schemes.
+The end goal of this project is System F-Omega.

+Special thanks to @totbwf, @monoidmusician, @chrispenner.

 ### features:
  - [x] Sum and Product types